hlissnake/thl-ui-components/components/GeneratedForm/README.md

 The following values are used from the context if available.

 __customFields:__ _object_ This object has key-value pairs.
 If the key matches a field type then the value is used in the `React.createElement(<value>...` to create the input.
 It is passed the all key-values from field.settings, the key-values from field and all redux-form values as props.
+Additionally if a Class or Object has the `isArrayField` value set to true then the component will be passed to a FieldArray instead of a Field component.
 __buildErrorMessage__ _function_ This function, if provided, generates the default error message based on the field validator.
 The default function is as follows:
 ```jsx
 function buildErrorMessage(validator, name) {